survivejs/react-book/manuscript/06_react_and_flux.md

 Flux allows us to push the state our components depend upon outside of them into **Stores**.
 After that we don't need to care *how* the state is derived.
 It could be fetched from a backend or it could come from *localStorage*.
 On component **View** level we don't need to care.

 Stores may be modified through **Actions**.
-In our Todo application we could define a set of basic operations such as `createTodo`, `updateTodo` and `removeTodo`.
+In our Notes application we could define a set of basic operations such as `create`, `update` and `remove`.
 We would then trigger these Actions at our View.
 This in turn would cause Store to change which in turn would cause our components to update.

 As you can see it's a cyclic system.
 This makes Flux easy to reason about and to visualize.
 The original architecture contains one extra component, **Dispatcher**, but we will skip it in this case as in practice you can get far by keeping it implicit.
 It is a part that would sit between Actions and Stores.
 Dispatchers would allow more fine-grained control over which Stores an Action would trigger.